jorgeassis/marineforestsDB/ReadMe.md

 ![alt text](https://github.com/jorgeassis/marineforestsDB/raw/master/Data/mainFigure.png "Main Figure")

 Figure.
-Records of marine forest species (a) through time, (b) per taxonomic group (brown algae: orders Fucales, Laminariales and Tilopteridales; seagrasses: families Cymodoceaceae, Hydrocharitaceae, Posidoniaceae and Zosteraceae) and (c) original data source.
-Orange circles depict occurrence records from the Global distribution of seagrasses dataset (version 6.0), available at http://data.unep-wcmc.org/datasets/7, with copyright licensed by UNEP and managed by UNEP-WCMC.
+Dataset of marine forest species of (a) brown algae (orders Fucales, Laminariales and Tilopteridales) and (b) seagrasses (families Cymodoceaceae, Hydrocharitaceae, Posidoniaceae and Zosteraceae).
+Red and gray circles depict pruned and unpruned data, respectively.
+Orange circles depict occurrence records from the World Atlas of Seagrasses45 (version 6.0), available at http://data.unep-wcmc.org/datasets/7 with copyright licensed by UNEP and managed by UNEP-WCMC.

 <br>